 We had wanted to kiss the Blarney Stone forever, but itineraries and schedules never let us make a detour to try our luck at the gift of the gab.
 But during this past trip to the Emerald Isle, we made sure not to miss it.

-When we arrived at the castle, we expected to walk up to the stone, kiss it and move on.
-But there is so much more to Blarney Castle than just kissing the Blarney Stone; make sure to give yourself a few hours to explore the grounds as well.
+When we arrived at Blarney Castle, we expected to walk up to the stone, kiss it, and move on, but there is so much more to Blarney Castle than just kissing the Blarney Stone; make sure to give yourself a few hours to explore the grounds as well.
 You may also like: The Best Things to do in Northern Ireland

 Blarney Castle History

-Built six centuries ago, the Blarney Castle is family owned and operated.
-Built in 1446 the third of three castles standing on this site was built by Dermot McCarthy, King of Munster and has been standing ever since and kept running by his descendants who still live on the grounds today.
+Built six centuries ago, the Blarney Castle is family-owned and operated.
+Built in 1446, the third of three castles standing on this site was built by Dermot McCarthy, King of Munster, and has been standing ever since and kept running by his descendants who still live on the grounds today.

 The Blarney Stone came to be when Robert the Bruce of Scotland (we all remember him from Braveheart) won a famous victory over England’s Edward II at Bannockburn.
 The MacCarthys provided 5,000 infantry to help him in this triumph and as a reward for their help, Bruce gave them a piece of the Stone of Destiny, the stone on which the Kings of Scotland were crowned.

-We were told that Cormac Teige McCarthy, the Lord of Blarney, received requests many requests from the Queen of England for him to sign his land over to her.
-McCarthy had the gift of the gab and regularly sent letters flittering around the issue but adorning the Queen with flattery saying he would gladly pledge his loyalty to the queen.
+It is said that The Lord of Blarney – Cormac Teige McCarthy, received many requests from the Queen of England for him to sign his land over to her.
+Lord McCarthy had the gift of the gab and regularly sent letters flittering around the issue but adorning the Queen with flattery saying he would gladly pledge his loyalty to the queen.

-See our video!
-Dave and Deb Kiss the Blarney Stone
+Dave and Deb Kissing the Blarney Stone

-If you make a pilgrimage to Kiss the Blarney Stone, you will be granted the gift of eloquence and will be able to talk your way out of everything, just like The Lord of Blarney, Cormac Teige McCarthy.
+If you make a pilgrimage to Kiss the Blarney Stone, you will be granted the gift of eloquence (Gift of the Gab) and will be able to talk your way out of everything, just like The Lord of Blarney, Cormac Teige McCarthy.

-Do People Pee on the Blarney Stone?
+Do People Pee On The Blarney Stone?

 Contrary to popular belief, locals do not pee on the Blarney Stone.
 When we said we were going to Kiss the Blarney Stone, everyone told us they’d never do it because locals pee on it.
 We wanted to get to the bottom of this controversy so we had to see for ourselves.

-During opening hours, there are two men working at the Blarney Stone at all times.
+During opening hours, two men are working at the Blarney Stone at all times.
 One holds on to the person leaning back to kiss the stone and the other takes photos of people.
-When the Blarney Castle is closed nobody can go inside.
+When the Blarney Castle is closed, nobody can go inside.

 When we asked our guide about the Blarney Stone peeing myth, he said that locals used to try to get a rise out of tourists at the pub when they said they kissed the stone.
-Locals would reply, “Oh yeah, well you know what I did on the stone last night?”
+Locals would reply, “Oh yeah, well, you know what I did on the stone last night?”

-And that is how it all began.

-So on to more important things.
+And that is how it all began, and so on to more important things.

-The Blarney Castle and Gardens
+The Blarney Castle And Gardens

-When you visit the Blarney Castle, be sure to spend at least an afternoon touring the castle gardens.
+When you visit Blarney Castle, be sure to spend at least an afternoon touring the castle gardens.
 There is a poison garden fit for a royal family looking to eliminate their rivals.
-Filled with plants like Mandrake, Ricin, Wolfsbane, and Opium the gardens go back to a time when plants were used to treat ailments and relieve illnesses.
+Filled with plants like Mandrake, Ricin, Wolfsbane, and Opium, the gardens go back to a time when plants were used to treat ailments and relieve illnesses.

 The McCarthys had a witch living on their land who advised them and told them of the powers of the Blarney Stone.
 Visitors can leave a coin and ask the witch to grant their wish.
 But don’t worry, it is said she only comes out at night when the castle grounds are closed.
 But you can tour her kitchen where a famous chef once cooked a pot of porridge or you can witness the sacrificial stone set at the top of the path.

-If you are brave enough to walk down the wishing steps backwards with your eyes closed thinking of nothing but your wish, that wish will come true in a year!
+If you are brave enough to walk down the wishing steps backward with your eyes closed, thinking of nothing but your wish, that wish will come true in a year!
 When walking through the Fairy Glade, there are signs telling you to keep an eye out.
 You don’t want to step on any mischievous fairies today.

 We visited Blarney Castles in February and barely saw another soul.
 If you visit in the summer, we hear the lines are agonizingly long.
 We walked up the narrow steps of Blarney Castle straight to the top and didn’t have to wait a moment to kiss the stone.

 Blarney Castle Fast Facts

-It’s 128 narrow steps to walk up to Kiss the Blarney Stone.
+- It’s 128 narrow steps to walk up to Kiss the Blarney Stone.
 But there are many stops along the way where you can view rooms and read little facts about Blarney Castle.

 - Admission to the castle grounds €13.
 This gets you into the gardens and inside the Blarney Castle where you can kiss the stone.

-Blarney Castle is open all year round.
+- Blarney Castle is open all year round.

-It is located 8 km from Cork and is a 3-4 hour drive from Dublin.
+- It is located 8 km from Cork and is a 3-4 hour drive from Dublin.

-Make sure to bring a Euro or two for the guide helping you kiss the Blarney Stone.
+- Make sure to bring a Euro or two for the guide helping you kiss the Blarney Stone.

 - You have to lean back to kiss the Blarney Stone and you are very high.
 Be prepared if you are afraid of heights.

-For more information on tickets and opening times visit the Blarney Castle Website.
+- For more information on tickets and opening times visit the Blarney Castle Website.

 Our trip to Ireland is in Partnership with the Lonely Planet and Tourism Ireland.
-Stay tuned for our upcoming Video on the Lonely Planet youtube page.
+Stay tuned for our upcoming Video on the Lonely Planet YouTube page.